-The most effective treatment of intestinal dysbacteriosis can be achieved only by a complex method – it is determined by the gastroenterologist from the results of laboratory tests.
+The most effective treatment of dysbiosis(harmful bacteria in the gut) can be achieved only by a sophisticated approach.
+A gastroenterologist should determine it from the results of laboratory tests.

 With dysbiosis of I-II degree, therapy consists mainly of selecting the right foods.
-The diet includes lactic acid containing food, vitamin complexes, as well as food containing trace elements useful for growth and development of the microflora.
-The menu for dysbiosis should promote the colonisation and fixing of beneficial microflora in the intestine – it is essential to consume enough fibre that is part of plant food.
-With a mild form of dysbiosis, supplements with bifidobacteria, as a rule, are not prescribed.
+The diet includes lactic-acid-containing food, vitamin complexes, and food containing trace elements beneficial for the growth and development of the microflora.
+The menu for dysbiosis should promote the colonisation and fixing of healthy microflora in the intestine – it is essential to consume enough fibre that is part of plant food, with a mild form of dysbiosis, supplements with bifidobacteria.

-Treatment of intestinal dysbiosis III degree includes, in addition to diet, the prescription of probiotics.
-After the drug passes the stomach and gets to the colon, lactic acid bacteria begin to multiply actively and slow the growth of “harmful” microorganisms.
-Thus there is a natural cleansing of the intestine from harmful bacteria and restoring a natural balance in it.
+Effective treatment of dysbiosis III degree includes the prescription of probiotics in addition to a diet.
+So, after the drug passes the stomach and gets to the colon, lactic-acid bacteria multiply actively and slow the growth of “harmful” microorganisms.
+Thus we recommend a natural cleansing of the intestine from harmful bacteria and restoring a natural balance.

-With the development of grade IV dysbiosis, bifidobacteria that protect our body in the intestine are absent, and the number of other “good” bacteria – lactobacilli – is significantly reduced.
-Under such conditions, “bad” microorganisms multiply rapidly, and the body is poisoned by toxins.
+With the development of grade IV dysbiosis, bifidobacteria that protect our body in the intestine are absent.
+Moreover, the number of other “good” bacteria – lactobacilli is too low.
+So, under such conditions, “bad” microorganisms multiply rapidly, and their toxins poison the body.

 For the treatment of dysbacteriosis of the intestine of the IV degree, it is necessary to use antibacterial drugs.
-But they must be used with caution as this can aggravate the situation and transfer one type of dysbiosis to another.
-After treatment with antibiotics, the natural balance of the intestine should be restored.
+Treatment with antibiotics should restore the natural balance of the bowel.
 To do this, prescribe probiotics, a therapeutic diet, vitamins and trace elements.

-Even after successful treatment, the intestinal dysbacteriosis can return, and therefore do not forget about the prevention of this disease.
+Even after successful treatment, dysbiosis can return, so do not forget about preventing this disease.